python/mypy/docs/source/command_line.rst

     ``--py2`` flags are aliases for ``--python-version 2.7``.

-    This flag will attempt to find a Python executable of the corresponding version to search for `PEP 561`_ compliant packages.
+    This flag will attempt to find a Python executable of the corresponding version to search for :pep:`561` compliant packages.
 If you'd like to disable this, use the ``--no-site-packages`` flag (see :ref:`import-discovery` for more details).